robgpita/flows2fim/DESIGN.md

 1. GDAL will always use relative paths if output and inputs are in same lineage, this was the reason for removing -rel flag
 1. gdalbuildvrt don't support cloud relative paths.
 This does not work `gdalbuildvrt /vsis3/fimc-data/fim2d/prototype/2024_03_13/vsi_relative.vrt ./8489318/z0_0/f_1560.tif ./8490370/z0_0/f_130.tif`
 1. To simplify fim.go, all paths are converted to absolute paths and the relative logic is left to `gdalbuildvrt`
 1. We looked into `gdal_merge`, `gdalwarp`, `gdalbuildvrt`.
 None of them have a way to merge rasters with maximum value of each pixel.
-The only possible option out there is pixel function with VRT, which we are using.
-It is extremely slow when converting from VRT to TIF, so we decided to only use pixel function with extent library where it is a must.
-It is even slower to convert from VRT to COG, so we are first converting to TIF and then to COG.
+The only possible option out there is pixel function with VRT, which was used in v0.3.0 for depth library type.
+It was extremely slow because https://gis.stackexchange.com/a/491960/142232.
+Hence in 0.4.0, the FIM library is modified to store FIMs and domains separetely, this would eliminate the need of pixel by pixel calculations completely, turmendoulsy improving speed.
+This is also a better design because domains are not always needed anyways and were an unnecessary burden in NRT executions.

 ### Validate
 1. A  `-o_<type>` convention is used to allow for multiple outputs across subcommands.